udkyo/build-tools/restriction/README.md

       JIRA_API_TOKEN: ${{ secrets.JIRA_API_TOKEN }}
 ```

+## Repository Organization Allowlist

+This workflow can only be used by repositories in approved organizations.
+The current allowlist includes:
+- `couchbase` - Main Couchbase repositories
+- `couchbasedeps` - Couchbase dependency repositories
+- `couchbaselabs` - Couchbase Labs experimental repositories

+The workflow protects the **target repository** (where the PR is going) and allows contributions from **any fork**.
+For example:
+- ✅ Fork `alice/server` → Target `couchbase/server` (allowed - target is in allowlist)
+- ❌ Fork `alice/server` → Target `randomorg/server` (blocked - target not in allowlist)

+## Branch Protection Setup

-Note: you must also enable branch protection rules to prevent PRs from being
-merged if the branch is restricted.
-At a minimum, ensure your rule is active,
+You must also enable branch protection rules to prevent PRs from being merged if the branch is restricted:

+1. Go to repository Settings → Branches
+2. Add a branch protection rule for restricted branches
-targets all branches, and requires status checks to pass (but does not require
+3. Enable "Require status checks to pass before merging"
-status checks on creation) and that the action has been added to the required
-status checks.
+4. Add "Check Branch Restrictions" to required status checks
+5. Enable "Restrict pushes that create files"